-7. Industry Sectors and Pathways (Maximum Points: Not Scored/Required)
+(8) Industry Sectors and Pathways (Maximum Points: Not Scored/Required)

-a.
-Please select the appropriate Industry Sectors you plan to target.
+- (a) Please select the appropriate Industry Sectors you plan to target.
 The California Department of Education Industry Sectors are cross-walked with the California Community Colleges.
-When you select the appropriate CDE sector(s), the associated sector(s) will automatically populate.

-- b.
-Proposed CTE Pathway/Program Work.
+When you select the appropriate CDE sector(s), the associated sector(s) will automatically populate. - (b) Proposed CTE Pathway/Program Work.
 Select the pathway(s) to be included in the Pathway/Program Plan.
-At least one pathway must be selected.

-- c.
-Identify the design purpose of the proposed K12 SWP work and for each, list the number of Pathways/Programs involved.

-- Create a new pathway(s)

-- Scale an existing pathway(s)
+At least one pathway must be selected. - (c) Identify the design purpose of the proposed K12 SWP work and for each, list the number of Pathways/Programs involved. - Create a new pathway(s) - Scale an existing pathway(s) It is acceptable for a project's scope of work to focus on only one design purpose.

-- Implement cross-sector work

-It is acceptable for a project's scope of work to focus on only one design purpose.

-8. CTE Pathway/Program Work Plan (Maximum Points: 60)
+(9) CTE Pathway/Program Work Plan (Maximum Points: 35)